MicrosoftwareStudios/PC-Protector-Security-Suite/SECURITY.md

 Issues that do ot have to do with security;

 Feature suggestions and questions are always accepted at the cservice email.

+## Security Notice

+If you have any of the unsuppowted versions, please download and run the installer to update immediately.

+0.16.2 and later:
+Use the app's settings to update, no need to download installer again.